QuentinRa/blog.quentinra.dev/tools-and-frameworks/others/sso/cas/index.md

 <div class="row row-cols-md-2"><div>

-CAS (Central Authentication Service) is an open-source SSO protocol to authenticate users across multiple webservices.
+CAS (Central Authentication Service) is an open-source SSO protocol to authenticate users across multiple web services.

-If a client try to access to protected resource, they are redirect to the authentication page.
-Once logged, CAS will redirect the user with a ticket allowing the service to verify the identity of the user.
+If a client tries to access a protected resource, they are redirected to the authentication page.
+Once logged in, CAS will redirect the user with a ticket, allowing the service to verify the identity of the user.

 </div><div>